ivoa-std/UCDList/README.md

 # Test data directory for solar data
 Materials from solar data community (coll.
 V. Delouille, B. Cecconni, etc.)

-Include testdata to study mapping of ucds for solar data , and possible inclusion of new terms for sloar data collections
+Include testdata to study mapping of ucds for solar data , and possible inclusion of new terms for solar data collections